Sex and fertility after breast cancer treatment

 Menopausal symptoms

-Menopausal symptoms like fatigue, hot flushes, night sweats, mood swings, hair thinning and vaginal dryness can affect how you feel about yourself as a woman.
+Menopausal symptoms like fatigue, hot flushes, night sweats, mood swings, hair thinning and vaginal dryness can affect how you feel about yourself.
 You may no longer feel attractive or lose interest in sex.

-This can be even harder if you’re young and experiencing symptoms that usually affect much older women.
+This can be even harder if you’re young and experiencing symptoms that usually affect much older people.
 Read more about managing menopausal symptoms.

 Always ask your GP or hospital medical team if you need help in managing the side-effects of your cancer treatment.
 We also have some tips in our side-effects section